- About IRIS Passwords

 About IRIS Paswords

-Currently, there are three passwords you must set in order to use the various IRIS services (in the future we hope to offer a single-sign on).
+Currently, there are two passwords you must set in order to use the various IRIS services (in the future we hope to offer a single-sign on).
 These passwords include:

-- Windows: (EECS Domain) This is used to log in to Windows machines which are members of the eecs domain, such as WINTERM.
+- Windows/LDAP: (EECS Domain) This is used to log in to Windows machines which are members of the eecs domain, such as WINTERM.
+As of early 2014, this password also is used wherever you are asked for your EECS LDAP password, such as various web-authenticated services and forms.

 - Unix: (“mammoth” NIS Domain) This is used to log in to Unix computers which are part of the “mammoth” NIS domain.